DevBaweja/Contribute/src/swap.md

   + ### Data Immutability
   ```
   Since in creating this function user data is not changed.
-  As we will create new array of given array.
+  As we will create a new array of the given array.
   Data Immutability of FP is followed.
   ```

 ## Ideas
-To create an object swap function which will swap the values of given object.
+To create an object swap function which will swap the values of the given object.
     ```
     swap(object, keyA, keyB)